How to Get Rid of Flies on the Patio (11 Tips)

 That said, there are certainly non-toxic or less-toxic insect sprays available, but they are typically less effective.

-6. Fly Strips
+5. Fly Strips

-A fly strip, or fly paper, is a rather long sticky strip that contains insecticide.
+A fly strip, or fly paper, is a long sticky strip that contains insecticide.
 Flies are attracted to them (the smells) and get trapped once they land on the strip’s surface.

 7. Essential Oils

-Flies apparently are not very fond of the odors of essential oils, such as lavender, mint, eucalyptus, clove and rosemary.
+Flies apparently are not very fond of the odors of essential oils, such as lavender, mint, eucalyptus, clove, and rosemary.

 You can gently spray some essential oils around your patio or porch, which will help keep the flies away.